 How many treatments will I need?
 At what intervals?

 Is laser hair removal permanent?
-Are there other permanent hair removal methods?

 Is laser hair removal painful?